Operational Assistance in Moldova Initiative

 October 2022

-• Assess the risks posed by migration flows and threats faced by displaced people;
+• Risks posed by migration flows and threats faced by displaced people;

-• Assess the needs of law enforcement in dealing with identification, investigation and prosecution of crimes related to human trafficking and smuggling, irregular migration, displaced people and asylum seekers.
+• Needs of law enforcement in dealing with identification, investigation and prosecution of crimes related to human trafficking and smuggling, irregular migration, displaced people and asylum seekers.

 November 2022